-The Headteacher is responsible for reporting to the governing body (and the local authority where applicable) on how the policy is being enforced and upheld, via the termly report.
-The governors are in turn responsible for evaluating the effectiveness of the policy via the termly report and by in school monitoring such as learning walks and focus groups with pupils.
+The Headteacher is responsible for reporting to the governing body (and the local authority where applicable) on how the policy is being enforced and upheld, via relevant termly reports.
+The governors are, in turn, responsible for evaluating the effectiveness of the policy via any termly report and by in school monitoring such as learning walks and focus groups with pupils.